sahuljr7/Creating-Among-Us-Character-in-Python/README.md

 # Creating-Among-Us-Character-in-Python
 This is a Python Code to create characters from Among Us.
+I have used Pycharm Community version 20.2.
-You can change the color of characters  BODY_COLOR = 'skyblue' for skyblue character BODY_COLOR = 'red' for red character.
+First you have to install a library in python by using the command pip install turtle You can change the color of characters according to your desired colour i.e. BODY_COLOR = 'skyblue' for skyblue character,BODY_COLOR = 'red' for red character.